CyborgYL/Project2-StreamCompaction/README.md

 * Compare this version to the parallel prefix sum using global memory.
 * Plot a graph of the comparison and write a short explanation of the phenomenon you see here.

+If the array size is low, global memory is faster than shared memory.
+Maybe it is because the shared memory is copied from the global memory at the beginning and the ending.
+Bank conflict may also causes the problem.

 # PART 4 : ADDING SCATTER
 First create a serial version of scatter by expanding the serial version of